 D2.
-Provide the 2006. number of stude Applicants nts who applied, were ing transfer student s in fall Men 252 166 90 . • Women 240 163 84 Total 492 329 174 D3.
-Indicate term ns for which tran nsfers may enroll: Spring ⊠ Summer Must a trans fer applicant have a line of the minimum is the minimum ve a minimum number r of credits complet e?
-3 credit hours ly as an entering fre eshman?
-Must a trans fer applicant have a line of the minimum is the minimum ve a minimum number number of credits and f transfer students to a r of credits completed the unit of measurapply for admission e?
-3 credit hours Recommended Required of eshman?
-Not required Must a trans ⊠ Yes If yes, what Indicate all i fer applicant have a position of the minimum tems required or ve a minimum number number of credits and f transfer students to a r of credits complet I the unit of measur apply for admission e?
-3 credit hours Required of Some Must a trans Yes If yes, what Indicate all i fer applicant have a position of the minimum tems required of the position of ve a minimum number number of credits and f transfer students to a Required of All r of credits completed the unit of measurapply for admission e?
-3 credit hours Recommended Required of Must a trans Yes If yes, what Indicate all i fer applicant have a positive in the minimum terms required of the positive in ve a minimum number number of credits and f transfer students to a Required of All r of credits completed the unit of measurapply for admission e?
-3 credit hours Recommended Required of Some Must a trans Yes If yes, what Indicate all i fer applicant have a position of the minimum tems required of the position of ve a minimum number number of credits and f transfer students to a Required of All r of credits completed the unit of measurapply for admission e?
-3 credit hours Recommended Required of Some Must a trans Yes If yes, what Indicate all i High school College tra Essay or pel Interview Standardiz fer applicant have a possible for applicant have a possible for a rumber of credits and f transfer students to a required of All r of credits completed the unit of measurapply for admission e?
-3 credit hours Recommended of Some Required of Some Must a trans Yes If yes, what Indicate all i High school College tra Essay or politicate interview Standardiz Statement fer applicant have a possible for applicant have a possible for a rumber of credits and f transfer students to a required of All r of credits completed the unit of measurapply for admission e?
-3 credit hours Recommended of Some Required of Some X
+2010.
+Applicants Admitted Applica nts Enrolled A ing transfer students s in Fall Men 249 167 87 Women Total 233 482 160 327 78 165 Total 404 341 103 Indicate term ☐ Winter 1 & ⊠ Summer D4. ⊠ Yes □ No we a minimum numbe number of credits and shman?
+Yes If yes, what No is the minimum d the unit of measur e?
+3 credit hours shman?
+Yes If yes, what No is the minimum number of credits and d the unit of measur e?
+3 credit hours shman?
+Not required Yes If yes, what Indicate all i No is the minimum tems required of number of credits and f transfer students to a Required of All d the unit of measur e?
+3 credit hours: Recommended Required of Yes If yes, what Indicate all i High school No is the minimum tems required of bl transcript inscript(s) number of credits and f transfer students to a Required of All d the unit of measur e?
+3 credit hours: Recommended Required of Some Yes If yes, what Indicate all i High school College trates Essay or po No is the minimum tems required of number of credits and f transfer students to a Required of All d the unit of measur e?
+3 credit hours Recommended of Some Required of Some Yes If yes, what Indicate all i High school College trates Essay or portion Interview No is the minimum tems required of ol transcript inscript(s) ersonal statemen number of credits and f transfer students to a Required of All d the unit of measur e?
+3 credit hours: Recommended Required of Some X Yes If yes, what Indicate all i No is the minimum tems required of bl transcript inscript(s) number of credits and f transfer students to a Required of All d the unit of measur e?
+3 credit hours Recommended of Some Required of Some